 I’m pleasantly surprised by the Alster Lake which sits in the heart of the city, surrounded by a green ring of trees.
 I explore it first by cycling around the banks, passing through sophisticated residential districts.
 Then I take a one hour cruise going as far as the Alster River.
 Hamburg’s other river is the Elbe, the city’s main artery, home to the docks and route for huge cargo ships going to and from the North Sea.

 There’s a cycle route along its banks and my first stop is the International Maritimes Museum housed in one of those UNESCO warehouses.
 Three thousand years of seafaring history are covered on nine floors with memorabilia, model ships and paintings.
-Just down river is the fish market, more of a pit stop for night revellers getting their breakfast of beer and herring to the pounding of cover bands, although they do still sell fish here.
+Just down river is the fish market, more of a pit stop for night revellers getting their breakfast and herring to the pounding of cover bands, although they do still sell fish here.